-Air entrained concrete, a modern marvel, is still the biggest headache in concrete production.
-A recent discussion we have been a part of involved the relationship between the pressure meter and the microscope.
+Air entrained concrete is still the biggest headache in concrete production.
+We have recently been discussing comparisons between the pressure meter and the microscope.
 It may seem counterintuitive, but the microscope came first.

-Many studies have been performed to show the relationship between the hardened air content determination by ASTM C457 and the plastic concrete determined by the pressure method, ASTM C23.
+Many studies show the relationship between the air content determination by ASTM C457, a petrographic method, and that by the pressure method, ASTM C23.

-The development of the volumetric air meter for determining the entrained air content of plastic concrete dates back to the later 1940’s as detailed in ASTM STP 169B.
-Since that time numerous studies have been performed to confirm the correlation between the volumetric meter and the hardened air determinations.
+The development of the volumetric air meter for determining the air content of plastic concrete dates to the late 1940s, according to ASTM STP 169B.
+Since then, numerous studies have confirmed the correlation between the volumetric meter and the hardened air determinations.

-One such study was performed by M. Muethel for the Michigan Department of Transportation in 1995.
-The figure you see to the right shows a close correlation between the two methods.
+M. Muethel performed one such study for the Michigan Department of Transportation in 1995.
+The figure shows a close correlation between the two methods.

 - The air void quantity and air void characteristics measured in hardened concrete are the final word.

 - Conventional entrained air bubbles cannot manifest in concrete that has already been placed.
-The air was in the concrete mixture before it was placed even if the pressure meter reportedly measured something else.
+The air was in the concrete mixture before placement even if the pressure meter reportedly measured something different.

-- There is a class of entrained air bubbles that are too small to be measured with a pressure meter, but it is not likely they make up a majority of the entrained air void volume in a concrete.
+- Some entrained air bubbles are too small to measure with a pressure meter, but they are not likely to make up a majority of the entrained air void volume.

-Here’s the formal title of this 1995 report, which is available online: Muethel, R.W.
+Here’s the formal title of this 1995 report: Muethel, R.W.
 “Investigation of the air content of plastic vs hardened concrete.”
 Michigan Department of Transportation Research Project 90 TI-1500, Research report No. R1332, 1995.